thomcc/equirect-to-cubemap-faces/README.md

 ## Usage

 Works in the browser or as a commonjs module.
-Provides a single function `equirectToCubemapFaces(image, faceSize)`.
+Provides a single function `equirectToCubemapFaces(image, faceSize, options)`.
 The face size is optional, and defaults to the nearest power of two to image.width/4 (this is totally arbitrary).
 The `image` argument can be an img element, a canvas, or an ImageData.

+The options are optional,  and only support a single option, which is only provided for legacy compatibility.

+- `option.flipTheta`: Defaults to false.
+Previous versions of the library had a math error that caused the Y axis to be flipped in many cases (or really, the theta axis of the coordinate system used).
+For compatibility I've provided an option to recreate this behavior, which isn't really correct but might be useful in some scenarios depending on your shaders.
+If you set it to true, you opt into this behavior.

 Usage example: [see on codepen](http://codepen.io/thomcc/pen/YqXQoo/)